Addressing Vibration and Noise Issues in Screwed Components for Yachts

 1. Proper Selection of Screw Materials

 The choice of screw materials can have a significant impact on vibration and noise levels.
 Opting for materials with higher damping properties, such as rubber or composite materials, can help dissipate vibrations and reduce noise transmission.
-Additionally, selecting screws that are specifically designed to minimize vibrations, such as those with anti-vibration features or coatings, can significantly mitigate vibration-related issues.
+Additionally, selecting screws that are specifically designed to minimize vibrations, such as those with anti‑vibration screws or special coatings, can significantly mitigate vibration‑related issues.

 2. Design Considerations

 Proper design considerations can help reduce vibrations and noise in screwed components.
 Ensuring adequate rigidity and stiffness of the structure can minimize unwanted vibrations.
-Additionally, incorporating vibration-damping elements, such as gaskets, washers, or isolators, can absorb vibrations and reduce noise transmission.
+Additionally, incorporating vibration‑damping elements, such as gaskets, rubber washers, or vibration isolators, can absorb vibrations and reduce noise transmission.
 Careful attention should also be given to the placement and arrangement of screwed components to minimize potential resonance effects.

 3. Torque Control and Pre‑Load Optimization